AndreaAlessandrelli4/Coding_Lessons/MC_simulation_Spurious/README.md

 ```
 .
-├── main.py              # Contains the Hopfield and TAM implementations
+├── Networks.py          # Contains the Hopfield and TAM implementations
 ├── README.md            # Project documentation
+├── split.ipynb          # Contains some use cases examples
 ```

 ---